higunjan/homs/README.md

 # tbOMS Order Management System (HOMS)

-*HOMS* is an open source web application for order and business process management.
+*tbOMS* is an open source web application for order and business process management.

 Application consists of three parts: